 MARIAN BLISS (Treasurer) has lived in Danville for over 30 years.
 She is a retired telephone company project and program manager, a former PTA president and treasurer, and a former homeowner’s association treasurer.
-She is past president and served on the American Association of University Women Danville Alamo Walnut Creek board for many years.
-She is a member of the Project Management Institute and holds their professional project management certification.
+She is a past president, and served on the board of the American Association of University Women Danville Alamo Walnut Creek for many years.
+Marian likes to be outside.
+She plays golf, bikes, and frequently walks the local trails.

 EVELYN BOETES is a retired Administrator/Marketing Director for assisted living/memory impairment communities.
 She previously served as a Human Resources Director for a publicly traded company.
 She volunteers for various non-profit organizations in

 MARY CAMEZON (President) is an educational consultant working with under-performing districts and schools to improve student achievement.
 She taught high school English and Social Science for 34 years and worked for an educational laboratory in a research project designed to bring schools and communities together in dialogues about student performance.
 A resident of